smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/smarter-claude-plugin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Smarter CLI is a Go binary — no runtime dependencies.
 Download the appropriate binary for your platform from smarter platform website.
 The cli implements a set of verbs for working with Smarter resources.
-Refer to the :doc:`Smarter CLI Reference <smarter-cli>` for detailed command usage and examples.
+Refer to the Smarter CLI Reference for detailed command usage and examples.

 .. code-block:: text